lloyddayekh/optimuse/README.md

 ## Challenges

-- dat-GUI is not scalable styling wise
+- dat-GUI is not developer friendly to scale styling wise